Introduction

 sizes for digital versions of our books, sizes might still be as large

-as 50M but not the original 500M plus that they were.
+as 50M but not the original 500M plus that they were (thats the file size needed for commercial printing).
 Sounds great but

 theres a